Edith González: Personal life

 González had a daughter, Constanza (born 17 August 2004).
 Initially she did not disclose the father's name and decided to raise Constanza alone.
-In 2008, Mexican politician Santiago Creel recognized that he was Constanza's father.
+In 2008, Mexican politician Santiago Creel acknowledged that he was Constanza's father.
 During an interview in August 2012, González shared that she had lost a baby previously without any further explanation by simply stating the following:

 In 2010, González married Lorenzo Lazo Margáin.
 She was longtime friends with Argentine-Mexican actress Christian Bach, who died on February 26, 2019, due to respiratory failure.
-As an actress in TV Azteca, she is noted for being adverse to doing bed scenes, asking for a body double to replace her in sex scenes.
+As an actress in TV Azteca, she was noted for being averse to doing bed scenes, asking for a body double to replace her in sex scenes.

 Illness and death

 In 2016, González was diagnosed with stage IV ovarian cancer.
 She underwent surgery to have her ovaries, uterus and lymph nodes removed, and, in the words of the actress herself, she had overcome the cancer.
 In April 2019, it was rumored that she had suffered a cancer relapse; which the actress denied, adducing a trip to Guatemala.

 On 13 June 2019, González died of the disease.
-She was declared medically brain dead and was later taken off life support by her family at noon, passing away at the age of 54.
-Hours before her death, the Mexican television daily morning program Hoy erroneously reported that she had already died, which was wrong since González's official hour of death was at 12:00 p.m. when her family decided to disconnect her, with this incident causing annoyance to her family.
+She was declared medically brain dead and was later taken off life support by her family at noon, dying at the age of 54.
+Hours before her death the Mexican television daily morning program Hoy erroneously reported that she had already died, which was wrong since González's official hour of death was at 12:00 p.m. when her family decided to disconnect her, with this incident causing annoyance to her family.
 Also on 13 June, González's funeral was held at the Panteón Francés where she was accompanied by her family and famous colleagues of her acting career.
 On 14 June, her body was moved to the Jorge Negrete theatre where a tribute was held for her with the attendance of fans, friends and family.
 After the tribute, she was moved to the Parque Memorial Gayosso in Naucalpan de Juárez, where she was buried alongside her father.